bees4ever/vue-gesture/README.md

-# vue2-gesture
+# vue-gesture

-> **Vue2 Gesture** is a Vue.js plugin based on the plugin from https://github.com/mlyknown/vue-gesture.
+> **Vue-Gesture** is a simple Vue.js gesture events plugin.
- >I forked it and made it run under Vue.Js 2, because the old one only runs with Vue.Js.
+ >It runs now under Vue.js 2, which comes from a fork, to see here: https://github.com/bees4ever/vue2-gesture.
+The old version for Vue.js 1 is not longer available.
- See the example for how to use this plugin, simply it's now a component so not a directive anymore There are a bunch of arguments you can use, i.e. tap, swipe, touchstart etc.
+ See the example for how to use this plugin, simply it's now a component and not a directive anymore.
+ There are a bunches of arguments you can use, i.e. tap, swipe, touchstart etc.
  When you are in the use of the PC，"tap, longtap, touchstart" will automatically be converted to "click".

 - tap — fires when the element is tapped.